-- 4.5.4 The adjudicator's Decision will only become binding on the customer and the company if the customer advises CEDR that they accept the Decision in full.
-The customer has 30 working days from the date on which CEDR sent the Decision to the parties to notify CEDR of their acceptance. - 4.5.5 If, during the time period specified at Rule 4.5.4 above, the customer advises CEDR that they reject the Decision, or that they do not accept the Decision in full, or if the customer fails to contact CEDR during the time period, the adjudicator's Decision will not be binding on either party.
-The Decision cannot be accepted at a later date. - 4.5.6 The adjudicator's Decision is final, and cannot be reviewed or appealed under any circumstances.

-4.6 Compliance with the Decision

-- 4.6.1 If the adjudicator's decision directs the company to take an action in relation to the customer, and the customer accepts the decision, the company must complete the necessary action(s) within 20 working days from the date on which CEDR notifies the company of the customer's acceptance of the decision. - 4.6.2 If the company is for any reason unable to complete the necessary action(s) within the timescale at Rule 4.6.1 above, the company must advise the customer and CEDR why that is before the above timescale expires.
-At the same time, the company must specify a substitute date by which the necessary action(s) will be completed. - 4.6.3 If the customer informs CEDR that the company has not completed the required actions within the timescale set out at Rule 4.6.1 or any substitute timescale advised by the company under Rule 4.6.2, CEDR will contact the company to request compliance with the decision.
-In the event that the company does not respond or fails to comply with the decision within five working days, the matter will be escalated to a senior member of staff at the company. - 4.6.4 In the event that the company's failure to respond and/or failure to comply persists, CEDR will notify BLP, who may take appropriate measures including referring the matter to its Disciplinary and Sanctions Panel in accordance with the Code. - 4.6.5 CEDR is unable to enforce compliance with decisions, nor is CEDR able to apply penalties or sanctions to a company for failing to comply with an adjudicator's decision.
+- become binding on the customer and the company if the customer and the company advise CEDR that they accept the recommendation in full.
+The customer and the company have 20 working days to notify CEDR of their acceptance. - 4.5.7.If, during the time period specified at Rule 4.5.6 above, the customer or the company advises CEDR that they reject the recommendation, or that they do not accept the recommendation in full, or if the customer or company fails to contact CEDR during the time period, the adjudicator's recommendation will not be binding on either party.
+The recommendation cannot be accepted at a later date. - 4.5.8.Adjudicators' decisions and recommendations cannot be reviewed or appealed under any circumstances. - 4.6.
+Compliance with the Decision or Recommendation - 4.6.1.
+If the adjudicator's decision or recommendation directs the company to take an action in relation to the customer, and the decision or recommendation becomes binding in accordance with Rules 4.5.4 or 4.5.6 above, the company must complete the necessary action(s) within 20 working days from the date on which CEDR notifies the company that the decision or recommendation is binding. - 4.6.2.If the company is for any reason unable to complete the necessary action(s) within the timescale at Rule 4.6.1 above, the company must advise the customer and CEDR why that is before the above timescale expires.
+At the same time, the company must specify a substitute date by which the necessary action(s) will be completed. - 4.6.3.If the customer informs CEDR that the company has not completed the required actions within the timescale set out at Rule 4.6.1 or any substitute timescale advised by the company under Rule 4.6.2, CEDR will contact the company to request compliance with the decision or recommendation.
+In the event that the company does not respond or fails to comply with the decision or recommendation within five working days, the matter will be escalated to the company's Head of Customer Operations. - 4.6.4.
+In the event that the company's failure to respond and/or failure to comply persists, appropriate action can be taken by CEDR which may include suspension or termination of membership of the Scheme and automatic notification of such action communicated to the Gambling Commission. - 4.6.5.CEDR is unable to enforce compliance with decisions, nor is CEDR able to apply penalties or sanctions to a company for failing to comply with an adjudicator's decision.

-5 Powers of the adjudicator
+5. Powers of the adjudicator